|

 IN POSSESSION Writer: Michael J Bird Director: Val Guest Cast: Sylvia Daly: Carol Lynley.
 Frank Daly: Christopher Cazenove.
 Donald Prentice: Bernard Kay.
 Jessica: Vivienne Burgess.
 Betty Mervyn: Judy Loe.
 Jack Mervyn: David Healey.
 Paranormal Research Scientist: Brendan Price.
 Policeman: Peter Bland.
 Director: Hugh Sullivan.
 Woman Downstairs: Marianne Stone.
 Maitre D': Anthony Morton.
 Estate Agent: John D Collins.
 Hotel Manager: Carl Rigg.
 Removal Man: David Auker.
 Daughter: Sarah Porter.
 Hotel Receptionist: Donna Scarf. |

-Stills courtesy of Werner Schmitz keeper of the excellent
+Werner Schmitz keeper of the excellent

 Mediagems website |